thomashirtz/awesome-chinese-learning/README.md

 It is also possible to add the hovered vocabulary to a list by pressing "R".
 The list can be accessed using "Alt + W".

 ### Anki
-The vocabularies can be downloaded and added to ANKI.
+The vocabulary list can be downloaded and added to ANKI.

 ### Awfice
-If you have some text that you want to analyze using the browser extension zhongwen, you can paste it in [awfice](https://htmlpreview.github.io/?https://github.com/zserge/awfice/blob/main/edit.html) .
+If you have some text that you want to analyze using the browser extension zhongwen, you can paste it into [awfice](https://htmlpreview.github.io/?https://github.com/zserge/awfice/blob/main/edit.html).

 ### Netflix
 It is possible to make the dynamic lookup of subtitles work directly in the browser (at least in Mozilla).
 Two extensions are needed, as well as a little hack: